Why ditching ultra processed foods may be your ticket to ultimate health

 What’s the secret to ultimate health and wellbeing?
 You might think good genes or good luck.
 Perhaps a good lifestyle, including exercise, sleep and stress management.
 But the number one thing?
 Diet.

-Ok, so are you all rushing off to buy kale and sardines yet?
+Are you rushing off to buy kale and sardines yet?
 Whilst we often think of what we should eat when we think of dieting, we’re going to turn that on its head.
 Instead, we believe that for ultimate health, you should probably focus your attention on what you shouldn’t eat.

 While there remains some conjecture on definitions, here’s what we believe is the most sensible and commonly understood explanation.